craigtp/BookDigests/BookDigests/SoftwareEstimation.md

 * Estimates can be "top-down" or "bottom-up".
 Top-down estimates compare the entire project to a similar past project, looking for points of correlation between the two projects in order to estimate at a high-level.
 Bottom-up estimates breakdown the project into granular small tasks, estimate each of those and add them all up to arrive at a project estimate.

 ## Chapter 7 - Count, Compute, Judge
-* Count if at all possible (count the units you’re using for size estimation - lines of code, user stories etc.).
+* Count if at all possible (count the units you're using for size estimation - lines of code, user stories etc.).
 Compute when you can't count.
 Use judgment alone only as a last resort.
 * Find something to count that's highly correlated with the size of the software you're estimating within your specific environment, and is available sooner rather than later in the project.
 * Collect historical data that allows you to compute an estimate from a count.
 * Don't discount the power of simple, coarse estimation models such as average effort per defect, average effort per Web page, average effort per story, and average effort per use case.